adarsh-gupta101/JavaScript-Star-Patterns/readme.md

-<h1>This repository is intended to showxase different patterns that can build using JavaScript Logic
+<h1>This repository is intended to showcase different patterns that can build using JavaScript Logic

 <br>